 In these situations, temporary privileges require primary source verification (which may be accomplished through a telephone call) of the applicant’s current licensure and current competence, among any other documentation the Medical Staff Organizational Documents may require.

-A new applicant with a complete application that raises no concerns is awaiting review and approval of the MSEC and the GB while the full credentials information is verified and approved.
+A new applicant with a complete application that raises no concerns is awaiting review and approval of the MSEC and the GB or authorized designee while the full credentials information is verified and approved.
 In this circumstance, temporary privileges shall be granted only when the information available reasonably supports a favorable determination regarding the requesting practitioner’s qualifications, ability, and judgment to exercise the privileges requested.

 Temporary privileges require the following three levels of recommendation and approval:

-Recommendation of the Chief or authorized designee.
+Recommendation of the Chief or authorized designee (If available).

 Recommendation of the President of the Medical Staff or authorized designee.